simondebbarma/much-todo-about-nothing/README.md

  Just another Todo app, built on a MERN stack

-You will need to install *Node.js, Nodemon, MongoDb, React-Router, and Express* installed on your system.
+You will need to install *Node.js, Nodemon, MongoDb, React-Router, and Express* on your system.

 --------